tinanikoo/ietf-bmwg-draft-2025-1/draft-samizadeh-ietf-bmwg-cni-benchmarking.md

 # Fundamentals of CNI Benchmarking
+The Container Network Interface (CNI) plays a key role in managing network connectivity between containers and enables the seamless integration of networking solutions within orchestration platforms such as Kubernetes.

 ## Overview and Relevance in the Context of Telco-Cloud Environments

 ## Container Network Interfaces in Kubernets